coldfashioned/DataSci/flint/fast_course.md

 The 3 denotes the number of cycles (sort of like epochs) for training the model.
 However, when using the cycle_mult parameter, your cycle is doubled after each epoch, which allows more time for your model to converge and achieve higher accuracy.

 **Sidenote** I also found that there's a website for previewing markdown.
 That will come in handy when working on this project, as well as when proofing other github and jupyter notebook work.

+**Lesson 3** digs into using the fastai library for multi-class classification of satellite images.
+It seems like the fastai library is so streamlined, that all one really needs is a labelled dataset of images.
+In the Amazon example, the labels are read from a CSV file indexed by image filename.